 When, Where, and How Much?

-As the name implies, the Wrap Up Party happens on the last day of series of events at the Pipe Shop.
+As the name implies, the Launch Party happens on the first day of the series of events at the Pipe Shop.
 The doors usually open at 5:00 pm and the festivities run until 10:00 pm.

 Located at 115 Victory Ship Way, the Pipe Shop is a 1940s heritage building in the Shipyards District at the bottom of Lonsdale Avenue.
 It’s in front of the Pinnacle at the Pier Hotel (on the hotel’s south-facing side).
 Coming from Lonsdale Quay, it’s also just behind the Tap & Barrel Restaurant.

 Tickets to the Wrap Up Party last year cost $40 (or $43.93 including online fees).
-The price in 2025 will likely be comparable, although details are to be confirmed.
-Like the Launch Party from previous years, admission includes a souvenir tasting mug and two drink tokens.
+Unfortunately, there is no Wrap Up Party in 2025.
+In past years admission has included a souvenir tasting mug and two drink tokens.
 There is also a 50/50 raffle and the chance to win other prizes.

 Each participating brewery has at least a couple of different types of beer on tap.
 Expect there to be a wide range of lagers, pale ales, pilsners, dark ales, sours and other types of craft beer, including some pretty unique ones.
 There are also ciders, gin and other spirits.

-In addition to twenty or so vendors exchanging their locally-brewed beverages for tokens, at the event there is live music.
+In addition to around 20 vendors exchanging their locally-brewed beverages for tokens, at the event there is live music.
 Last year’s music was with Michael Fabro and the band Quickness.
 Michael Fabro played between 5:00 pm and 7:00 pm.
 Quickness performed between 7:00 pm and the end of the night.

 Breweries at the Party